 Whether you’re in-house or working for an agency, outsourcing can be a viable option when it comes to link building.
-However it can be a bit risky to hand over control of your link building to someone outside your company, as you won’t know for sure they aren’t engaging in low-quality link building that could result in a Google manual action.
+However it can be a bit risky to hand over control of your link building to someone outside your company, as you won’t know for sure they aren’t engaging in low-quality link building that could result in a Google manual or algorithmic action.

 This section will talk about a few areas of outsourcing link building, starting with what an in-house SEO should look for if looking for an agency to work with.